 Since the launch of our sustainability strategy, global action on the world’s response to climate change has continued to advance.
 We have matched that advancement through our decision to commit to net zero.

 Our Climate Action Plan outlines how we will reach net zero GHG emissions across the value chain by 2050 from a 2019 baseline year, with accompanying short-term and long-term targets validated by the Science Based Target initiative (SBTi).
 Our primary focus is decarbonizing, the most effective means to address climate change.
-To enable that, our parent company, The Travel Corporation, has established the following science-based reduction targets, validated by the Science Based Targets initiative (SBTi):
+To enable that, our parent company, The Travel Corporation, has established science-based reduction targets, validated by the Science Based Targets Initiative (SBTi).

-We encourage you to read about our carbon measurement methodology, learn more about our Climate Action efforts, and view our recent Impact Report at our Impact Hub.
+We encourage you to read about our carbon measurement methodology, learn more about our Climate Action efforts, and view our recent Impact Report at the Impact Hub on TreadRight's website.

-All TTC-owned Red Carnation propertiesincluded on GET itineraries will utilize renewable sources by Dec 2021.
+All TTC-owned Red Carnation propertiesincluded on GET itineraries will utilize renewable sources.
 GET also encourages and educates third-party suppliers on shifting to alternative renewable energy sources.

-All TTC-owned Red Carnation properties included on GET itineraries will reduce food waste by Dec 2021.
+All TTC-owned Red Carnation properties included on GET itineraries will reduce food waste.
 GET encourages and educates third-party suppliers on food waste reduction and sustainable tourism.
 GET also commits to meeting this goal for all business-related events from 2021.

-Our strategy defines “local” as any food sourced within 30-50 miles of where it is prepared, and “organic” as that which is sourced without the use of pesticides or GMOs; in addition to sustainably sourced seafood.
-Our goal is for all of our Be My Guest dining experiences and other small businesses to source at least 30% of their menu either locally or organically by 2025.
+Our strategy defines “local” as any food sourced within 30-50 miles of where it is prepared and “organic” as that which is sourced without the use of pesticides or GMOs, in addition to sustainably sourced seafood.
+Our goal is for all our Be My Guest dining experiences and other small businesses to source at least 30% of their menu locally or organically by 2025.

-GET has significantly reduced SUP across trips and offices and continues to conduct assessments on trip and business touchpoints to ensure alternative recyclable materials are utilized wherever possible.
+GET has significantly reduced single-use plastics (SUPs) across trips and offices and continues to conduct assessments on trip and business touchpoints to ensure alternative recyclable materials are utilized wherever possible.

 Internal support, opportunity, and mentorship within GET teams and offices are strong, with a focus on developing internal team members.
 The focus to date has been on building opportunities for female leaders and has succeeded at ensuring approx 70% of the executive leadership is female.
 The current focus is on ensuring that both internal teams, as well as guests and travelers, are represented equitably from within the LGBTQ+ and Black, Indigenous, and people of color communities.